CryptosOdysseus/TESTING-STUFF/Note on Inventor-AAE and its Legal Agent status .md

 _Remark: referring a number of times to Dazza & Brenden, these referenced names may, if appropriate, be replaced by *D & B’s respective GitHub links*_

+#

+**Creative Commons Attribution License: https://creativecommons.org/licenses/by/4.0/ --- Attribution: Christophe Bosquillon, MSc in cryptocurrency, digital assets & blockchain at the University of Nicosia, Cyprus (on-going).
+Also an alumni of Mines Paritech & HEC (Entrepreneurs) Paris.**

+#

 # Automated and Autonomous Entities (AAE) vs Natural Persons & Individuals (NPI)
 ## AAE capacity as possible “Legal Agent”, including an “A.I.”
 ## Issue of control of AAE by NPI & transfer of control of AAE to NPI